 Vanessa Flores is a character designer, storyboard artist, cartoonist, and illustrator of comics who particularly adulates retro-style cartoons.
 She has studied at the Art Institute of California and resides in the heart of Los Angeles.

-She adores creating characters, developing and designing them, whether it be for others, or herself.
+She adores creating characters, and developing and designing them, whether it be for others, or herself.
 Be it collaborating with others and tossing ideas back and forth and having fun with it.
-Even though she is a bit quiet, with artistic people, her charisma and enthusiasm about her work come across in her artistic thumbprint.
+Even though she is a bit quiet, with artistic people, her charisma and enthusiasm for her work come across in her artistic thumbprint.
 Her preferred choice is a simple pen and paper as she can easily create what she imagines.

 How did you develop your unique sense of style of drawing retro-style cartoons?

 Vanessa Flores: I’ve just always loved cartoons with a retro flare: My Life as a Teenage Robot, Powerpuff Girls, Kim Possible.
 I might have not been solely inspired by them.
 But as I grew up, I’ve grown to appreciate them a whole lot more as my style gradually became what it is now.
 I also owe it to my mentor Stephen Silver for sorta bringing forth the retro “awakening” so to speak to my work.
 As you can see the drastic change in style after I took his mentorship classes and highly recommend it.

 What brings your characters to life?
 And how important is the story behind them?

 Vanessa Flores: Incorporating a bit of myself into them makes my characters come to life, Mostly, when I make characters of Latino descent as well.
 You don’t see many Mexican/Salvadoran girl characters, so why not make one myself?
 And that’s how my character Fawn Vela came about.
 I’ve had an extensive history with my family, a lot of it just Latino family dynamics, and some of it just in-jokes just my family and I share.